-- The ancient Roman practiced a fertility rite around this time of year.
+- The ancient Romans practiced a fertility rite around this time of year.
 It included practices both creepy and disgusting.
 Since one of the rituals included pairing people up, you can kind of see the connection to love and romance.

 - A Christian priest, named Valentine (duh!), was martyred on February 14 for marrying soldiers to their lady loves in defiance of a law that fighting men must remain single.
 Again, the romantic theme is evident.

 - Alternatively, this same priest, or a different one also named Valentine, was murdered for a different type of love: helping Christians escape the horrors of Roman dungeons.
 The non-Christian authorities were unappreciative.

 - One of these Valentines, while imprisoned himself for acting out of love, had a relationship with his jailer’s daughter.
 Whether said relationship was platonic or romantic is unclear.
 He may have healed her.
 He may have written her a note signed, “Your Valentine.”